Standards and school boards’ responsibilities concerning financial contributions that may be required

 They include the following:

 - The governing board must implement measures to facilitate access by each student to all services, activities or materials for which financial contribution is approved.
-The governing board must also inform the school board of all financial contributions approved under that section.
+The governing board must also inform the school board of all financial contributions it approves.

 - Every financial contribution required for a service, activity or material to which the right of free use does not apply must be the subject of a clear and detailed invoice.
 Where a voluntary contribution or a donation is requested, no amount related to it may be included in the total indicated on the invoice.